zeathe/DCSNotes/Syria-TerroristInfo.md

-Terrorist Organizations for DCS Missions in Sinai
+Terrorist Organizations for DCS Missions in Syria
 =================================================